adrianmrozo/ds/src/legacy/README.md

 ﻿# <u> Data Science Toolkits and Architectures - A process summary

-This repository displays the end product of Adrian Mrozowski's and Ludwig Kraft's efforts of  University Lucernce's program *Data Science Toolkits and Architectures* led by Sandro Cilurzo and Arthur Habicht.
+This repository displays the end product of Adrian Mrozowski's and Ludwig Kraft's efforts in the course *Data Science Toolkits and Architectures* led by Sandro Cilurzo and Arthur Habicht.

 The program was split into several milestones, which were again divided into multiple subtasks.
 The reports in this folder describe the endeavor of our try-and-error process, plunging into the unknown and following paths that did not always lead to the desired result.